 Beyond the horizon

 The Haedensturm comprises the majority of Fisher’s Way, with the name denominating all areas within the Sturmwall.
-While Shanties Town serves as a means for merchants and other such folk to transport their goods into the city, in addition to providing a place to lay down their heads at night for a fair price, the Haedensturm in where most of the trade takes place.
-The area plays host to the local branches of both the River Bank and the Quarry Lodge, and it is rumored that a guild of rogues and other less scrupulous individuals is located somewhere within the city.
+While Shanties Town serves as a means for merchants and other such folk to transport their goods into the city, in addition to providing a place to lay down their heads at night for a fair price, the Haedensturm is where most of the trade takes place.
+The area plays host to the local branches of both the The River Bank and the The Quarry Lodge, and it is rumored that a The Hidden Fraternity and other less scrupulous individuals is located somewhere within the city.